 Mr. Ray Robbins is a member of the Company's Board of Directors and a major shareholder.
 Mr. Robbins holds positions in the Company's associate global downline network-marketing system.
-For the three months ended March 31, 2008 and 2007, the Company paid commissions and incentives to Mr. Robbins as a result of his associate positions totaling \$0.8 million and \$1.0 million respectively.
-In addition, several of Mr. Robbins' family members are independent associates and were paid associate commissions and earned incentives of approximately \$0.1 million for the three months ended March 31, 2008 and 2007.
+For the three months ended June 30, 2008 and 2007, the Company paid associate commissions and incentives to Mr. Robbins as a result of his associate positions totaling \$1.0 million and \$0.9 million, respectively.
+For the six months ended June 30, 2008 and 2007, the Company paid commissions and incentives to Mr. Robbins as a result of his associate positions totaling \$1.8 million.
+In addition, several of Mr. Robbins' family members are independent associates and were paid associate commissions and earned incentives of approximately \$0.2 million and \$0.1 million for the three months ended June 30, 2008 and 2007, respectively, and \$0.3 million for the six months ended June 30, 2008 and 2007.
 All commissions and incentives paid to Mr. Robbins and his family members were paid in accordance with the Company's global associate career and compensation plan.